when fueling feels hard

 If your athlete needs more help implementing a nutrition strategy that fills them up and fuels the sport I have a few resource that might interest you!

 • OR, I’m running a VIRTUAL LIVE SPORTS NUTRITION PROGRAM FOR THE YOUNG ATHLETE this summer!
 It’s perfect for the young athlete wanting to learn the sports nutrition fundamentals so they can feel confident building meals and snacks and a fueling plan to meet their goals on their own.
-If you’re interested in learning more about this program opportunity, I encourage you to sign up for the WAITLIST!
-You’ll get a few more emails directly from me with more program details and some special bonus offers should you decide to enroll.
-You can sign up HERE!
+If you’re interested in learning more about this program opportunity, I encourage you to book a call with me to chat!
+You can also learn more details on our Confidently Fueled Young Athlete Info Page.

 Much love and a well-fueled young athlete,